 The right place to get started is here at Onlinejobs.ph.
 This is where you’ll find more than 1 million profiles of online Filipino specialists who are ready and eager to take on the everyday tasks of your business.

 How do you know which of these many workers are right for you and your business?
+You do this through a thorough interview process.
 Like any other business, you evaluate which have the skills and attitude that best suit your needs.
-You do this through an interview process.
 Only ours is a little different.

-First, visit onlinejobs.ph and search for candidates based on the skills and experience you’re looking for.
-The website allows you to customize your search and select applicable skills, talents and areas of expertise.
-You can select and de-select criteria as you need to.
+The first thing you can do is to visit Onlinejobs.ph and search for candidates based on the skills and experience you’re looking for.
+You can customize your search and select applicable skills, talents and areas of expertise.
+You can select and deselect criteria as you need to.

-After you post a job on onlinejobs.ph, interested prospects will begin responding to you.
+In addition to contacting qualified applicants, you’d want to post a job on Onlinejobs.ph.
+Interested prospects will start responding to you.
 You can then review these candidates’ profiles and resumes on the site.
-As you narrow down the responding candidates that most intrigue you, send out an email that acknowledges that you have received their inquiry and that you believe they may be a good fit for the job.
+Narrow down the qualified candidates.
+Then send out an email that acknowledges that you have received their inquiry and you believe they may be a good fit for the job.

-You should begin getting some responses to your initial emails shortly after sending them.
-Once you do, you can begin “interviewing” these people.
-Send more emails and ask specific questions and give basic instructions.
+In a series of emails, ask questions and give them simple tasks that test their skill.
+Send more emails and ask specific questions to see whether they’re the right fit for your business.
 Have the candidates send you a link to their profile on onlinejobs.ph or ask them questions about themselves or about their skills and experience.

-It isn’t necessarily a bad thing to conduct an interview by using Skype, but there are some drawbacks to be aware of.
+It isn’t necessarily a bad thing to conduct a video interview but there are some drawbacks to be aware of.